grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 The depth gauge landed firmly on its zero pin and sat there.
 The boat rolled slowly and heavily with the surface swell.

 [//]: # (### The Prospect rolls over)

 All of these movements were well beyond the everyday range of motion for the _Prospect_, which typically experienced little more than a gentle roll in the course of a normal day of travel.
 But Captain Percy knew her boat very well after all these years.
-Even during a dramatic maneuver like blowing out the main ballast tanks the boat was well within its capabilities.
+Even during a dramatic maneuver like blowing out the main ballast tanks, the boat was well within its capabilities.
 Hemi and Bastian might have nervous looks on their faces, but Percy gripped her strap and casually smoked her cheroot as they took the express route to the surface.

 When the boat bobbed back downwards and began to settle on the surface, she was about to raise the periscope and have Chips prime the diesels for starting when she felt the deck below her feet move in a way that she was not expecting.

 It was nothing very dramatic, just a slight roll and yaw that Percy's whole being knew simply was not right.
 If the _Prospect_ was a haptic extension of Percy's own body, this was like she had just tripped over her own feet.
 While she had no worries during the rise to the surface, this sudden strange motion of the boat made her break out in a cold sweat.
 Nobody else seemed to even notice it.

-"Hemi... something's wrong."
-She said, but even the time it took to get the words out had been too long of a delay.
+"Hemi... something's wrong," she said, but even the time it took to get the words out had been too long of a delay.
 A second motion that was far more dramatic had begun.
-She punched the collision alarm and the klaxon sounded to the lowest depths of the boat.
+She punched the collision alarm and the klaxon sounded in every compartment to the lowest depths of the boat.

 The _Prospect_ started to list to the starboard side.
 It was the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
-The giant was, in fact, a huge wave.
+In this case, the giant was a monster of a rogue wave.

 The _Prospect_ rolled hard over to starboard, and it did not stop rolling.

 "Hemi!
 You brought us up in the ditch of a wave!
 We're going over!"

 The port wall became the ceiling.
 The boat was rolled over 90 degrees on its side by being caught in the wrong part of a huge wave.
 It kept rolling even past 90 degrees.
 Captain Percy crashed into the starboard wall.
 Hemi put one arm out to brace himself, and the other arm against Bastian to brace him.
 Hemi's enormous strength rippled through his body and held the two men firmly in place at their control stations, defying gravity.
-Throughout the boat the shifting, crashing sound of previously carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.
+From every deck of the boat came the shifting, crashing sound of previously carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.

 As on all ships, the crew generally kept objects secured by strap or rail against the roll of the vessel.
 This both kept things from falling out of place with the normal motion of the boat, and on a submarine prevented a falling object from potentially making enough noise to give their position away on sonar.
 But objects were secured against maybe a 20 degree roll, not a 90 degree roll.
 At that angle nearly everything in the boat found itself yanked free by malevolent gravity.